-If you need help to understand the information in this policy, please contact Olinda Primary School on 03 9751 1181 or olinda.ps@education.vic.gov.au.
+If you need help to understand the information in this policy please contact the school principal Cornelia Sheeran

 PURPOSE

 To explain to Olinda Primary School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Olinda Primary School is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.